MicrosoftDocs/powerbi-docs/powerbi-docs/service-power-bi-get-started-third-party-apps.md

 LocalizationGroup: Get started
 ---

-# Get started with third party apps
+# Get started with third-party apps

 With Power BI, you can use an app built by a company or individual other than Microsoft.
-For example, you might use a third party app which integrates Power BI tiles into a custom built web application.
-When you use a third party app, you will be asked to grant that application certain permissions to your Power BI account and resources.
+For example, you might use a third-party app which integrates Power BI tiles into a custom-built web application.
+When you use a third-party app, you will be asked to grant that application certain permissions to your Power BI account and resources.
 It is important that you only grant permissions to applications that you know and trust.
 Permissions to an application can be revoked at any time.
 See [Revoke third party app permissions](#revoke).

 Here are the types of access an application can request.